About Amherst Athletics

 Amherst College student-athletes have successfully blended academics and athletics for decades.
-In addition to capturing nine NCAA Division III team championships - including six in the past seven years - and 70 NCAA individual titles, the Jeffs have earned 31 Academic All-America selections, including 14 since 2008.
+In addition to capturing 10 NCAA Division III team championships - including eight in the past eight years - and 75 NCAA individual titles, the Jeffs have earned 31 Academic All-America selections, including 14 since 2008.

 One of about 450 members of the NCAA’s Division III, Amherst student-athletes compete for the love of the game.
 The college experience is a time of learning and growth a chance to follow passions and develop potential.
 For student-athletes in Division III, all of this happens most importantly in the classroom and through earning an academic degree.
 The Division III experience provides for passionate participation in a competitive athletic environment, where student-athletes push themselves to excellence and build upon their academic success.
 And student-athletes are encouraged to pursue the full spectrum of opportunities available during their time in college.
 In this way, DIII provides an integrated environment for student-athletes to take responsibility for their own paths, follow their passions and find their potential through a comprehensive educational experience.

 Amherst College also belongs to the New England Small College Athletic Conference (NESCAC), which includes Bates, Bowdoin, Colby, Connecticut College, Hamilton, Middlebury, Trinity, Tufts, Wesleyan and Williams College.
 Amherst is also a member of the “Little Three,” an unofficial athletic conference comprised of rivals Williams and Wesleyan.